orlagh-sweeney/event-app-api/README.md

     - owner is a foreign key connecting to the User model.
     - type categories are retrieved from the Cateogry model.

-The below entity relationship diagram was created using [dbdigram](https://dbdiagram.io/home) and demonstrates the relationship between the models.
+The below entity relationship diagram was created using [dbdigram](https://dbdiagram.io/home) and demonstrates the relationship between the models. <br>
+<image src="assets/readme/dbdiagram.png" width="600px"></image>

 ## Technologies Used
 ### Languages